alex-bouget/Kromblastcpp/README.md

 ; optional
 ; default: false
-; if the window is in fullscreen - NOT WORKING FOR THE MOMENT fullscreen=false
+; if the window is in fullscreen fullscreen=false

 ; optional
 ; default: false
-; if the window is frameless - NOT WORKING FOR THE MOMENT frameless=false
+; if the window is frameless
+frameless=false
 ```